RedCliff Ascent's Wilderness Therapy Program is Effective

 RedCliff Ascent will help your teen identify and move beyond unhealthy coping patterns.
 They will learn healthy ways to cope.
 They will be better prepared to be productive adults.

-Your teen will also learn how to become more comfortable with feelings of success.
+Your teen will also learn how to become more comfortable with feelings of success failure.
 They will learn how to respond to successes appropriately and persist when confronted with failure.

 When your teen comes to RedCliff Ascent, you can expect three changes.